openvinotoolkit/openvino/docs/install_guides/movidius-setup-guide.md

 The IEI Mustang-V100-MX8 is an OEM version of the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
-This guide assumes you have installed the [Mustang-V100-MX8](https://download.ieiworld.com/) and the [Intel® Distribution of OpenVINO™ toolkit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html).
+This guide is applicable only if you have installed the [Mustang-V100-MX8](https://download.ieiworld.com/) and the [Intel® Distribution of OpenVINO™ toolkit](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit.html).

 Instructions in this guide for configuring your accelerator include:
 1. Installing the required IEI BSL reset software